diebolo/mirte-master-simulator/README.md

 > (The current way of doing things only allows for 1 mirte due to naming collisions)

+**WARNING:** **DO NOT export a `ROS_MASTER_URI`** to a mirte IP adress, while using Gazebo. this will cause it to hang.
+This is because gazebo will create its own 'world' and roscore instead of using a local mirte roscore.

 ### What doesn't work yet:
 - The arm
 - The front camera (not supplied for MDP 2024)